ankitasikder/WonderWoman_webpage/README.md

 <div align="justified">

 This is a web page of DC Comic's super heroine Wonder Woman.
 She is one of the most powerful super heroines in marvel, dc and other comics.
+Wonder Woman has worldwide fans of her power, moves etc. This webpage is for dc and wonder woman fans.
+Everyone likes superheroes and their stories, origind, powers, thaughts.
+So, I have assembled many interesting facts, supercool images and also movie links of Wonder Woman here.
+The fans and newcomers of dc world can easily know everything about the great super heroine Diana Prince or Wonder Woman.
+Here I have added slider of 10 images for getting a very nice view on this character.

 </div>